appium/appium/README.md

 Dig in deeper to Appium dev
 -----------
 ### Advanced grunt
-If you want to run the Appium server and have it listen indefinitely, you can execute one of the following commands to start an Appium server with or without a specified app:

-    grunt appium           // launch Appium server without app grunt appium:TestApp   // launch Appium server with the TestApp grunt appium:UICatalog // launch Appium server with the UICatalog app

 Like the power of automating dev tasks?
 Check out the [Appium grunt tasks](https://github.com/appium/appium/blob/master/docs/grunt.md) available to help with building apps, installing apps, generating docs, etc...